bernsteining/instaloctrack/README.md

 ![Map of @fhollande's locations on Instagram](https://imgur.com/FRaa2zO.png )

-The JSON data dump (just a part of it to show the format for a giver location):
+The JSON data dump (just a part of it to show the format for a given location):

      {
     "place": "la courneuve france",